enewe101/cluster-func/README.md

 overridden.

 - `'name'`: the name of your subjobs as they appear in the job scheduler.
-	This is also used to name your subjob scripts.
-The default is the format string `'{target_module}-{node_num}-{nodes}'`.
+	This is also used to name your subjob scripts (by appending `'.pbs'`.
+	The default is the
+	format string `'{target_module}-{node_num}-{nodes}'`.
 If you override
 	this you can also use those format fields, and you must at least use the `{node_num}` field to ensure that each of your subjobs gets a